encoway/ecasta/README.md

 ## Build

-To build the application from the source code just run mvn package and it will create a tow jars (with and without dependencies) and a zip bundle see [Zip skeleton](#Zip skeleton).
+To build the application from the source code just run **mvn package** and it will create a two jars (without and with dependencies) and a zip bundle see [Zip skeleton](#Zip skeleton).

 ### Zip skeleton